-Calling policies in Microsoft Teams
+Calling and call-forwarding in Teams

 In Microsoft Teams, calling policies control which calling and call forwarding features are available to users.
 Calling policies determine whether a user can make private calls, use call forwarding or simultaneous ringing to other users or external phone numbers, route calls to voicemail, send calls to call groups, use delegation for inbound and outbound calls, and so on.